 Part of my work with people involves helping them free themselves from old identities, ideas and feelings about themselves that are no longer useful.
-This extract from a client session describes the Identity Relief process that I use as part of that work.
+This extract from a client session describes the Identity Healing process that I use as part of that work.

 I have been working with Leslie (not her real name) for a little while on issues to do with her lack of self acceptance and powerful inner critics.
 As part of our ongoing discussions she told me that a lot of her time was spent comparing herself to other women and finding herself wanting.
 At one point she said: “I feel second best”, because she said this with such intensity I asked her to say it out loud to have a sense of how true that statement was and then I asked her to say “I am second best” out loud.